yu-z/MOD/README.md

 * MOD stands for Mearsurement of Overlapping of DMRs.
 It is a pipeline to compare DNA methylation profiles among mutiple Bisulfite-Seq libraries.
 For details, see Ref.
 [1].

-* The pipline includes several procedures:
+* The pipeline includes several procedures:
    * BS-seq read mapping
    * DMR (Differentially methylated regions) calling by mutilple control libraries
    * S-MOD (Statistical Measurement of Overlapping of DMRs)